-- · if the ignition is turned off,
+- if the ignition is turned off,

 - in side collisions when the acceleration measured by the sensor is too low,

-- in front-end collisions,

 - in rear-end collisions,

 - in rollovers.

-- Safety belts and the airbag system will only provide protection when occupants are in the proper seating position ⇒ page 72, "General recommendations". - If the airbag indicator light comes on when the vehicle is being used, have the system inspected immediately by your authorized Audi dealer.
+Safety belts and the airbag system will only provide protection when occupants are in the proper seating position ⇒ page 73, "General recommendations".

+If the airbag indicator light comes on when the vehicle is being used, have the system inspected immediately by your authorized Audi dealer.
 The side curtain airbag may not work properly even when the vehicle acceleration in a side collision is high enough to activate the airbag.